Bite Guards Durham, NC

 Teeth grinding is not something you have to live with.
 Dr. Blaylock offers the proper treatment to help patients stop grinding and correct the damage caused by grinding.

 Schedule a visit for a consultation with Dr. Brent Blaylock today to learn more about bite guards!
-Give us a call at 919-518-9963, or request an appointment online.
+Call us at 984-213-4695, or request an appointment online.

 Location